Blackfell/blackfell.github.io/_posts/2021-07-27-HTB-Business-PWN-Manager.md

 # Leak some info

-So since we're working with a PIE, let's check out what is actually on the stack to leak at the time of the printf call in main:
+So since we're working with a PIE, let's check out what is actually on the stack to leak at the time of the printf call in *print_employee*:

 ![Stack frame inside main](/assets/images/posts/pwn_manager/HTBBCTF10.png)